-Student Affairs Offices get the names of students who did not match earlier than students receive the information.
+Student Affairs Offices get the names of students who did not match earlier than students receive that information.
 Student Affairs offices should be prepared to assist students who do not match.
-A well organized Student Affairs Office will have individuals in every specialty available on-call to assist you.
+A well-organized Student Affairs Office will have individuals in every specialty available on-call to assist you.
 If you are at risk, you should plan to be in town, as advising in person is much preferred to advising by phone.
-Any personal stakeholders (significant others, family, close friends) should consider being around as well both for support and to assist with making life changing decisions.
+Any personal stakeholders (significant others, family, close friends) should consider being around as well both for support and to assist with making life-changing decisions.

-In initially setting goals for SOAPing, making decisions about overall life goals is crucial; would you rather consider different locations, different specialties, delaying graduation (if allowed by your school), or taking time off to improve your application in another way?
+Making decisions about overall life goals is crucial when initially setting SOAP goals; would you rather consider different locations, different specialties, delaying graduation (if allowed by your school), or taking time off to improve your application in another way?
 These questions are difficult to digest in the heat of the moment, so we recommend students consider these questions before having the pressure of the SOAP in front of them.
+That's why we recommend the at-risk student make a Pre-SOAP Plan.
 We would refer applicants to the ASC-EM Re-Applicant Guide, as these same questions apply in deciding about re-application.